romkatv/powerlevel10k/README.md

 When using *Rainbow* style, Git status is displayed as black on grey while it's still being computed.
 Depending on the terminal color palette, this may be difficult to read.
-In this case you might want to change the background color to something ligher for more contrast.
+In this case you might want to change the background color to something lighter for more contrast.
 To do that, open `~/.p10k.zsh`, search for `POWERLEVEL9K_VCS_LOADING_BACKGROUND`, uncomment it if it's commented out, and change the value.